wso2-attic/choreo-examples/b2c-apps/pet-care-app/README.md

 ## Step 3.2: Create a web application component

-In this step, you are going to deploy the pet management front-end application in Choreo.
+In this step, you are going to create the pet management front-end application in Choreo.

 1. Navigate to **Choreo Console**.
 2. Navigate to the **Components** section from the left navigation menu.